-ETASC’s school administration software system, Synergetic, has an online portal to provide parents/carers access to information about permission notes, parent teacher interview booking facilities and contact details here at the college.
+ETASC’s school administration software system, Synergetic, has an online portal to provide parents/carers access to information about parent teacher interview booking facilities, student attendance, student personal details and contact details here at the college.

 Regular Pattern of School Attendance Required by Students

-A reminder to parents that in order for their child to continue their enrolment here at the college, students need to maintain a consistent pattern of attendance.
+A reminder to parents/carers that in order for their child to continue their enrolment here at the college, students need to maintain a consistent pattern of attendance.

 This means the college expects every student to attend school every day unless they are too sick to attend.
 In the event of absence caused by illness, the college requires an explanation of the absence within 24 hours of the student’s absence.
 Notification can be provided via text message, email or phone call.
 In the event of three or more consecutive days off, the college can request a Doctor’s certificate to support the provided reasons.
 If you have other reasons for a student being absent for the day (family emergency for example) please provide the college office with an explanation so we are able to account for the student’s absence.

 For more information on school attendance please refer to our College Handbook.

 The Department of Education’s requirement for school attendance also affects opportunities for families to take holidays during school Terms.
 Some schools are withdrawing the option of families taking students out of school for holidays.
 ETASC is flexible but the Minister of Education requires us to ensure all student leave during Term time be approved by the college Principal in advance.
 A student leave request form is available from reception and needs to be completed 4 weeks prior to the planned absence from school.